Texas ESA Laws: A Complete 2026 Guide (Housing, Travel & Workplace)

 If you’re worried about the process of obtaining a valid ESA letter, CertaPet is here to assist you every step of the way.
 You will find licensed professionals in the state of Texas ready to help you answer any question you might have.

-Back to Top ↑Understanding Your Texas ESA Housing Rights
+Understanding Your Texas ESA Housing Rights

-- Under the FHA, housing providers must consider your request for an ESA as a reasonable accommodation, even if they have a “no pets” policy.
+- Under the FHA, housing providers must consider your request for an ESA as a reasonable accommodation, even if they have a “no-pets” policy.

 - Landlords cannot charge pet rent, additional deposits, or enforce breed/size restrictions just because you have an ESA, when you provide a legitimate letter.